Effective April 2026

 Proactive Due Diligence, Documented

-The CIS Compliance Suite gives you oversight of your entire supply chain and creates the evidence trail you need to defend against HMRC enquiries.
+CIS Defence gives you oversight of your entire supply chain and creates the evidence trail you need to defend against HMRC enquiries.

 1